Home » Money Management » Tax Saving Tips

 Take Advantage of Child Care Credit

 If you are the custodial parent of a child aged 12 years and below, you qualify for a tax credit of up to 35% of the child’s daycare expenses.
 However, you must be able to prove that you provide a home for the child and finance over half of the costs of caring for the child.
-Moreover, if you incur childcare expenses for a child who is over 13 years old that has physical or mental difficulties, you also qualify for this tax credit.
-Once you determine that you qualify for this credit, ensure you ask your child care provider to give you their tax identification number that you should include in your tax forms.
+Moreover, if you incur childcare expenses for a child who is over 13 years old and has physical or mental difficulties, you also qualify for this tax credit.
+Once you determine that you qualify for this credit, ensure you ask your childcare provider to give you their tax identification number which you should include in your tax forms.

 Tax Exemptions for Higher Education Costs